-5. The Colorful Vozdvizhenka Street
+5. Get Lost in the Colorful Vozdvizhenka Street

 Vozdvizhenka is the very heart of the historical city, and a Kiev travel must.
 This is a little north of Saint Sophia’s Cathedral, and it’s also the fairy tale part of town!
 An explosion of color you might not expect from famously grim eastern Europe, it looks like an amusement park.
 Everything is adorable here, straight from an old-fashioned postcard!

 This is considered a “hidden” district, so it’s one of the places in Kiev with the least amount of tourists.
 Vozdvizhenka is surrounded by green hills, adding to the secretive nature of the area.
 Once you’ve breached the natural barrier, you’ll feel inside a Disney movie.

 The whole rainbow appears in front of you through the beautiful façades… of empty homes.
 These buildings are all new, and the mansions were deserted after a real estate bubble burst.
 A kitsch wonder like you’d only find on this side of the world!
 A unique experience among things to do in Kiev and your Kiev travel.

 Once done exploring this hood, head over to Pink Freud for a drink or two.
 Cozy bar in a hidden yard!

 6. Go Shopping – A Must for any Kiev Travel